ClearOne Unveils the New COLLABORATE® Versa Lite CT—a USB audio-enabled Beamforming Ceiling Tile Microphone Array

-SALT LAKE CITY, UT, Feb.
+AMSTERDAM, Feb.
 04, 2020 (GLOBE NEWSWIRE) -- ClearOne (NASDAQ:CLRO), introduces COLLABORATE Versa Lite CT, a USB audio enabled Beamforming Ceiling Tile Microphone Array (BMA CTH).
-This great room solution dramatically enhances the audio experience for any cloud-collaboration application without the need for a DSP mixer.
+This great room solution dramatically enhances the audio experience for any cloud-collaboration application such as COLLABORATE® Space, Zoom™, Microsoft® Teams, and Webex™, without the need for a DSP mixer.
 Versa Lite CT will be showcased at ISE 2020 at Booth #11-D130 in the RAI Centre in Amsterdam.

 The system includes the company’s new BMA CTH with built-in AEC and adaptive steering (think of it as smart switching), which provides the same impeccable room coverage as the BMA CT.
 It also includes 2x10 Watt power amps.